 The Employment Equity Act stipulates that every employer should have an Employment Equity Plan in place which must contain affirmative action measures, objectives for each year of the plan, and numerical goals for achieving equitable representation.
-The Employment Equity Plan of Harry Gwala District municipality was reviewed by the Council on the 30 June 2014.
+The Employment Equity Plan of Harry Gwala District municipality was reviewed by the Council in February 2018.